 Arctic’s Liquid Freezer II 280 is one of the best price to performance liquid coolers available on the market today.
 It is the epitome of “form follows function”.
 For a serious overclock, this would make a perfect choice.

-If you want a more flashy look, check out Corsair’s H115i RGB Platinum, which offers good performance, quiet operation, great aesthetics, and is backed by a 5 year warranty and solid customer service to boot.
+If you want a more flashy look, check out Corsair’s H115i RGB Platinum, which offers good performance, quiet operation, great aesthetics, and is backed by a 5-year warranty and solid customer service to boot.

 EK also offers a premium and unique solution with their 360mm AIO for those wanting the best of the best with no compromises.

-After thoroughly going over the limitations of the AMD Ryzen 7 3700x stock cooler and benefits of better cooling, the bottom line is this;
+After thoroughly going over the limitations of the AMD Ryzen 7 3700x stock cooler and the benefits of better cooling, the bottom line is this;

 The stock cooler can be used just fine in most cases, but a better cooling solution is recommended to get the most performance and stability out of your Ryzen 7 3700x CPU.
 We’ve considered almost every price point and made recommendations we feel are the best options for the money.